Revised October 23, 2023

 Celtic + Sashiko

-Learn how to do sashiko stitching with a custom preprinted block.
+Learn how to do sashiko stitching with your own fabric or a custom preprinted block.
 This workshop is for beginners who have admired sashiko and want to learn about it.
 Choose from a traditional Japanese blue and white theme to an International multicolor theme, with an option of adding other embroidery stitching and fabrics to create a truly multicultural design!
 Please visit the Sashiko Gallery to see more examples.
+Buy a preprinted Sashiko block in Scarlett's Etsy shop

 Celtic + Crayon + Ink + Markers